 A music supervisor is the leader of the music department in a production.
 A music supervisor will have many roles and responsibilities; often, delegating the duties to various members of the music supervision team.

-A music supervisor will manage all aspects of the production that involves music.
+A music supervisor will manage all aspects of the production that involve music.
 This includes musical credits, music licensing, cue sheet maintenance and tracking, and many more responsibilities.

 The Responsibilities of a Music Supervisor